 - be nonjudgmental about gender, race, religion, national origin, physical characteristics, etc.

 - conduct themselves professionally, showing respect for all students, faculty members and staf

 - consistently portray the role or scenario, as trained by staff

-- keep all information regarding the case, students and other patients confidential
+- keep all information regarding the case, students and other standardized patients confidential

 - want to contribute to the training process of excellent health care professionals